Satwikan/dsa/BinarySearchTree/Readme.md

 - it returns as soon as it finds a pair rather than traversing whole and then finding pair
 - it can every be used in a regular binary tree.
+- following only checks is pair is preset or not

 ```cpp
 bool isPairSum(Node *root, int sum, unordered_set<int> &s) {